kubernetes/kubernetes/docs/design/admission_control_resource_quota.md

 | replicationcontrollers | Total number of replication controllers |
 | resourcequotas | Total number of resource quotas |

-Any resource that is not part of core Kubernetes must follow the resource naming convention prescribed by Kubernetes.
+Any resource that is not part of core LMKTFY must follow the resource naming convention prescribed by LMKTFY.

 This means the resource must have a fully-qualified name (i.e. mycompany.org/shinynewresource)